freeglobetrekker/fud.zone/index.md

 ### Today's FUD

++ 01/18/2024 We pamped so hard now, we down again.
+Is Richard Heart a scammer?

 + 01/06/2024 Four months away to Bitcoin halvening and run up to the US presidential elections.
 Will number go up?

 + 12/12/2023 "@RichardHeartWin just changed his profile description to state that he is no longer using Twitter/X, Telegram or any other social media.
 He also hasn't tweeted since 7.
 Dec.
 Highly likely this was his last tweet.
 Now he has completely disappeared." -Mr. Teppanyaki